 When loading data in bulk, the data should be in the form of CSV, JSON, or Avro files.
 You can then use the BigQuery web interface, command line tools, or REST API calls to load data from these file formats into BigQuery tables.

 For streaming data, you can use Cloud Pub/Sub and Cloud Dataflow in combination to process incoming streams and store the resulting data in BigQuery.
 In some workloads, however, it may be appropriate to stream data directly into BigQuery without additional processing.
-You can also build custom applications, running on Google Cloud or on-premises infrastructure, that read from data sources with defined schemas and rows.
+You can also build custom applications, running on GCP or on-premises infrastructure, that read from data sources with defined schemas and rows.
 The custom application can then stream that data into BigQuery tables using the Google Cloud SDKs or direct REST API calls.

-Process and Analyze
+Process and analyze